 Instagram recently added the ability to bookmark photos you like so you can look them up later.
 No one else can see the posts and collections you’ve saved—not even the account you’re saving photos from.
 So bookmark away as much as you like.

-To save any photo or video, tap once on the nearby bookmark icon—it looks like the tail end of a ribbon.
-Or press and hold on that icon to put the post into a specific collection.
-If you'd like to see all of your saved posts, open the app, head to the Profile tab, and tap on the bookmark icon.
+To save any photo or video, tap once on the bookmark icon located to the far right of the send icon—it looks like the tail end of a ribbon.
+Or press and hold on that icon to put the post into a specific collection or create a new one.
+If you’d like to see all of your saved posts, open the app, head to the Profile tab, go to the options menu (three lines in the top right of your profile) and then tap on Saved.

 Use the app for instant messaging

-Instagram has come a long way over the last seven years, adding more and more abilities to its roster.
-And one of those features is instant messaging.
-Your messages don't need to include a photo, although messaging can be a useful way of sharing pictures privately.
+Instagram has come a long way, adding more and more abilities to its roster.
+One of those features is instant messaging.
+Your messages don’t need to include a photo, although messaging can be a useful way of sharing pictures privately.
 You can also go through the photo posting process as normal and choose direct message at the end.

 If you tap on the Send icon, in the top-right corner of the front screen, you can tap out a message to any of your contacts.
 If you’d like to send a message to multiple contacts, you’re in luck—Instagram also supports group chats.